 Jiaozi were invented in the 10th century in Sichuan by a private merchant company.
-In contrast to the heavy iron coins (tieqian 鐵錢) used as the common currency in Sichuan, paper was much lighter, and was issuable with high denominations, like 1,000 qian (1,000 coins), an amount weighing no less than 25 kilos when in the shape of coins.
+In contrast to the heavy iron coins (tieqian 鐵錢) used as the common currency in Sichuan, paper was much lighter, and was issuable with high denominations, like 1,000 qian 錢 (1,000 coins), an amount weighing no less than 25 kilos when in the shape of coins.
 Having to transport great sums over large distances, the merchants invented bills of exchange (chuquan 楮券, chubi 楮幣) for payment purposes.
 The paper was imprinted on both sides in red and black, in an imitation of the receipts (shouju 收據) used by the merchants, with a serial number, the name of the issuing company, marked with a chop (seal), and with decorative patterns.

-The management of the bureau was under the supervision of the controller-general (tongpan 同判) of Yizhou who had a small staff with a manager (zhangdian 掌典), accountants (tieshu 貼書), printers (yinjiang 印匠), carvers (diaojiang 雕匠), casters (zhujiang 鑄匠) and labourers (zayi 雜役).
-All notes were freely exchangeable to coins, yet because of their high denominations, their use was limited to wholesale activities.
+The management of the Paper-Notes Office was under the supervision of the controller-general (tongpan 同判) of Yizhou who had a small staff with a manager (zhangdian 掌典), accountants (tieshu 貼書), printers (yinjiang 印匠), carvers (diaojiang 雕匠), casters (zhujiang 鑄匠) and labourers (zayi 雜役).
+All notes were freely exchangeable into coins, yet because of their high denominations, their use was limited to wholesale activities.
 The exchange fee was called zhimofei 紙墨費 "fee to [cover expenses for] paper and ink".
 Other target currencies were gold, silver, and dudie 度牒 certificates (originally a tax exemption certificate for Buddhist monks and nuns).
 The paper notes themselves were printed in three-colour style and are thus also beautiful examples of the early printing technique in China, and of the advanced techniques in Sichuan in particular.
-The government decided to limit the life cycle (jie 界 or 屆) of the notes to two years (from 1199 on, three), and they were replaced with new notes after that period of time.
+The government decided to limit the life cycle (jie 界 or 屆) of the notes to two years (from 1199 on, three), and they were replaced with fresh notes after that period of time.

 The economically prosperous region along River Huai had earlier used another type of paper money, known as huizi.
-The introduction of the new money cause enormous trouble in the markets of the region, so the Song court abolished both iron coins and jiaozi paper bills, yet jiaozi continued to circulate after 1166, with the denominations 200 wen, 300 wen, 500 wen and 1 guan, with a total amount of about 3 million guan.
+The introduction of the new money caused enormous trouble in the markets of the region.
+The Song court therefore abolished both iron coins and jiaozi paper bills, yet jiaozi continued to circulate after 1166, with the denominations 200 wen, 300 wen, 500 wen and 1 guan, with a total amount of about 3 million guan.
 In 1192 Emperor Guangzong 宋光宗 (r.
 1189-1194) fixed the exchange rate at 770 wen of iron coins per guan, yet this measure was not able to prevent inflation.